Tom-Ainsworth/blackshaw-theatre/README.md

 ## Purpose

-The purpose of this project is to demonstrate my ability in creating a static frontend appliction using HTML and CSS.
+The purpose of this project is to demonstrate my ability in creating a static frontend appliction using the programming languages: HTML and CSS.
 I hope to create a working website that meets the needs of both user and client, by being easy to navigate and including all desired features.

 ## Objective

-The objective of this site is to introduce new users to Blackshaw Theatre, and tell them a little bit about who Blackshaw are, and what they offer in terms of live performanes.
+The objective of this site is to introduce new users to Blackshaw Theatre, and tell them a little bit about who Blackshaw are, and what they offer in terms of live performances.

 Blackshaw Theatre currently have a [website](https://blackshawtheatre.wordpress.com/) made using wordpress, and Ellie Pitkin asked me to create a more sleek design to host the main features of the site.